mjburtenshaw/cc-case-study/README.md

 ---

 1. Clone this repository to your machine.
+2. Move into the project: `cd cc-case-study`
+3. Create a environment file for the API: `cp api.sample.env api/.env`
+4. Create a environment file for the client: `cp client.sample.env client/.env`
+5. Modify values in the environment files as you see fit, (though they should work out of the box).
-2. Start the API: `cd api && npm i && npm run dev`
+6. Start the API: `cd api && npm i && npm run dev`
-3. Start the client: `cd client && npm i && npm run dev`
+7. Start the client: `cd client && npm i && npm run dev`

 > ⛔️ You will encounter a splat page if you attempt to go anywhere in the client outside the index route.

 > 😎 Dark mode is available if you set a property `theme` to `dark` in localStorage.
 A refresh is required.

+> 🔧 If you change the `NODE_ENV` API environment to `production`, it will use a third-party credit card algorithm.

+> 🧮 A proprietary algorithm can be found in [`api/src/services/credit-card/local.creditCard.service.ts`](api/src/services/credit-card/local.creditCard.service.ts)

 ### UI Library Explorer